sakshamsinghania/ScholarScan/README.md

 - Frontend local dev calls `http://localhost:5050/api` by default on localhost
 - Health reporting is capability-based: OCR, semantic similarity, LLM, and PDF support are exposed separately
 - In-memory task/result storage is bounded, but it is not durable across restarts
+- Authentication is enabled by default; set `AUTH_REQUIRED=false` to disable for local development
+- Login is rate-limited to 10 requests/minute; assessment to 30/hour per user

 ## Configuration